Skip to:

 Whether you’re travelling with professional camera gear or simply capturing moments on your phone, these regional highlights showcase some of the best landscape and wildlife photography opportunities across NSW — many just moments from a Reflections Holidays stay.

-The Far North Coast is all about dramatic coastline, ancient rainforest and early morning light.
+The Far North Coast is all about dramatic coastline, ancient rainforest and early morning light, making it one of the best coastal photography regions in NSW.

 Cape Byron and Broken Head

-Australia’s eastern-most point is one of the state’s most photographed locations, and sunrise is when it truly shines.
+Australia’s eastern-most point is one of the most iconic photo locations in NSW, and sunrise is when it truly shines.
 At Cape Byron, golden light spills across the Pacific, illuminating the lighthouse and surrounding headlands.
 Elevated walking tracks provide sweeping compositions with layered cliffs, pandanus palms and ocean horizon.

 Image